balijanos/pencil-imp4corona/README.md

 ```

 ## Generating and running UI design
-Execute Pimp project with Corona Simulator.
+Execute the project with Corona Simulator.
-Pimp will export generated files to `exportDir`.
+The program will export generated files to `exportDir`.
 After generation finshed the program executes the **first page** of the UI design pages.
 ```
 local function pimpDone(prjName, startPage) pimpCore.setDir(exportDir)